David Chillingworth

-David Chillingworth (born 23 June 1951) is an Anglican bishop.
+David Robert Chillingworth (born 23 June 1951) is an Anglican bishop.
 He was Bishop of St Andrews, Dunkeld and Dunblane between 2004 and 2017, until his retirement.
 He was also the Primus of the Scottish Episcopal Church from 2009 to 2016.

 Early life and education

 Chillingworth was born in Dublin in 1951 but grew up in Northern Ireland.
+He was educated at Portora Royal School and the Royal Belfast Academical Institution.
 He studied classics at Trinity College, Dublin, and graduated with a Bachelor of Arts (BA) degree in 1973.
 He then studied theology at Oriel College, Oxford, and graduated from the University of Oxford with a BA degree in 1975.
 That year, he entered Ripon College Cuddesdon, an Anglican theological college, to undertake one year of training for ordained ministry.

 Ordained ministry

 Chillingworth was ordained in the Church of Ireland as a deacon in 1976 and as a priest in 1978.
 His parish ministry was consistently focused on issues of conflict and reconciliation, particularly in relation to sectarianism.
 He also served as the Church of Ireland Youth Officer from 1979 to 1983.
 Before moving to Scotland in 2005 he was the rector for 19 years of Seagoe Parish Church in Portadown and Archdeacon of Dromore and from 1995 to 2002 the Dean of Dromore.